Skip to main content

 Frequently asked questions

-What is the difference between peak and loudness normalization?
+What is the difference between Peak, RMS, and LUFS here?

-Peak normalization adjusts gain so the loudest sample hits a target ceiling.
-Loudness normalization uses perceptual models to match average perceived volume, which handles dynamic content more naturally.
+Peak adjusts gain so the loudest single sample hits your target ceiling.
+RMS targets the average energy of the whole file.
+The LUFS mode estimates perceived loudness from the RMS, which handles dynamic content more naturally than peak.

 Can normalization cause clipping?